wfhartford/svn-to-git/README.md

 # SVN to Git Migration Helper Scripts

 This repository consists of scripts used during the migration of many Subversion repositories to Git.
-This is based on the wonderful guide from Atlassian which is at [https://www.atlassian.com/git/tutorials/migrating-overview].
-These scripts aim to automate the steps in this guide for use across a large number of repositories.
+This uses the [svn-all-fast-export](https://github.com/svn-all-fast-export/svn2git) tool which is much faster and more flexible than git-svn, but does not support one- or two- way synchronisation.